 I am currently retired.
 I care about my community.
 I work tirelessly, to ensure that our community is a great place to live.
 I have thirty years of homeownership and bring thirty-eight years of corporate experience to the Board of Directors of Bridgewood’s Homeowner’s Association.
 I feel a great sense of pride in living in this community and serving as the Vice President of our great community here at Bridgewood.

-All affairs of an association are governed by a Board of Directors (BOD).
-Bridgewood’s BOD consist of three (3) community residents publicly elected by community residents.
+Bridgewood’s Board of Directors (BOD) consists of five (5) community residents publicly elected by the community residents.
 Being a member of the BOD of a homeowners association is a great responsibility.
 All members of the Board are volunteers and serve without any compensation from the association.
 It is important that support and cooperation be given to them for the benefit of everyone living in the Bridgewood community.

 - Prepare the annual budget for the association.

 - Establish the rate of assessments.